andrew/ultimate-awesome/README.md

 - [lobe-chat-agents](https://github.com/lobehub/lobe-chat-agents) - 🤖 / 🏪 Agent Index - This is the agent index for LobeChat.
 It accesses index.json from this repository to display a list of available agents for LobeChat to the agent market.
 - [Awesome-MCoT](https://github.com/yaotingwangofficial/Awesome-MCoT) - Multimodal Chain-of-Thought Reasoning: A Comprehensive Survey.
 - [awesome-ai-awesomeness](https://github.com/amusi/awesome-ai-awesomeness) - A curated list of awesome awesomeness about artificial intelligence.
+- [awesome-sites-to-test-on](https://github.com/BMayhew/awesome-sites-to-test-on) - A curated list of sites to practice testing on.
+- [Awesome-Multimodal-Object-Tracking](https://github.com/983632847/Awesome-Multimodal-Object-Tracking) - A continuously updated project to track the latest progress in the field of multi-modal object tracking.
+This project focuses solely on single-object tracking.
 - [awesome-agent-skills](https://github.com/libukai/awesome-agent-skills) - The Definitive Guide to Agent Skills: Quick Start, Recommended Skills, Latest News, and Practical Case Studies｜Agent Skills 终极指南：快速入门、推荐技能、最新资讯与实战案例 .
 - [awesome-beacon](https://github.com/rabschi/awesome-beacon) - A curated list of awesome Bluetooth beacon software and tools.
 - [awesome-iocs](https://github.com/sroberts/awesome-iocs) - A collection of sources of indicators of compromise.